harleydutton/Tabula-Rasa/tabula-rasa.md

 #### Recommended Skills
 Even though the mandatory skills should have you covered having some way to attack, defend, sense, communicate, and disagree is a good idea.
-> For physical skills athletics, acrobatics, endurance, and s weapon skill are all fairly useful.
+> For physical skills athletics, acrobatics, endurance, and weapon skills are all fairly useful.
 > For mental skills intelligence, memory, and willpower are all quite useful.
 > Spirit is optional but if your storyteller is allowing magic you should pick a magic school so you can do more interesting magic.
 > For social skills bartering, persuasion, seduction, lying, leadership, and intimidation are all classics.